stistrup/rme-gain-kernel-patch/README.md

 A continuation on [MrBollies](https://github.com/MrBollie) work on support for the RME Babyface Pro (that is now in the mainline kernel).
 One missing feature was to set input gain and thats what this patch enables.

+This patch goes into sound/usb and patches mixer_quirks.c.
+Use -p1 when patching.

 Line input gain has a 9db range and is set with 0.5 db incraments, and therefore set on the device with a value between 0 and 18.